folio-org/cql2pgjson-java/README.md

    as a word or where name is not defined.
 * `name="" NOT name=Smith` matches all records where name is defined but does not contain Smith as a word.
+* For performance reasons, searching for `*` in any fulltext field will match all records as well.

 ## Matching undefined or empty values

-A relation does not match if the value on the left-hand side is undefined.
+A relation does not match if the value on the left-hand side is undefined. (but see the fulltext `*` case above).
 A negation (using NOT) of a relation matches if the value on the left-hand side is not defined or if it is defined but doesn't match.